 A certificate to allow occupation or use of the completed building work (occupation certificate) can only be issued if the work generally meets these standards.

 Building work requiring development consent cannot be commenced until:

 You should therefore check to ensure that a construction certificate has been issued before your building contractor starts work under a development consent.
 If not, you will be unable to obtain an occupation certificate for the completed work, which will prevent occupation and use of the building work and may also have implications for the future sale of the property.
 It is an offence to occupy or use a building without an occupation certificate.

 Choosing a certifying authority (local council or an accredited certifier), is an important decision.
 Your builder, architect or draftsperson may recommend someone, but it is your decision as the land owner to choose who will certify your building plans and building work.
 They are not allowed to make the choice unless they are also the owner of the land.

 Note: You can appoint one accredited certifier or the council to issue the construction certificate (or CDC) and a different accredited certifier or the council as the PCA.

 Whether you choose council or an accredited certifier, they are working for you and the community to ensure that the building work is safe and meets relevant building standards.

 Before choosing a certifying authority, you should:

-If in doubt, check with the Building Professionals Board on 9895 5950.
+If in doubt, check with the Building Professionals Board.
 The Board has released some brochures to help home owners understand the requirements of the certifier, and how to choose one.
 The Board's website also lists accredited certifiers.